loverajoel/jstips/README.md

 ## Insert item inside an array
 > 12/29/2015

 Insert an item into an existing array is a daily common task.
-You can add elements to the end of an array using push, to the beginning using unshift, or the middle using splice.
+You can add elements to the end of an array using [`Array.prototype.push()`](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Array/push), to the beginning using [`Array.prototype.unshift()`](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Array/unshift), or the middle using [`Array.prototype.splice()`](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Array/splice).
 But those known methods doesn't mean that are the more porformant, here we go...

-Add a element at the end of the array is easy with push(), but there are a way more performant.
+Add a element at the end of the array is easy with [`Array.prototype.push()`](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Array/push), but there are a way more performant.

 ```javascript
 var arr = [1,2,3,4,5];